Through the Spanish Pyrenees

 On our way we come across some cultural gems, such as the the chapel of Sta.
 Magdalena and the beautiful village of Tirvia, where we have a walk.
 First and foremost this is a route that appeals to lovers of nature and stunning landscapes.

 Few people live here.
 In the village of Tirvia there is one bar, often closed.
-We drive on over rocky mountain tracks traversing areas where nothing grows.
+We pass by the Chapel of Sta.
+Magdalena, a perfect spot for lunch.
+We drive on over rocky mountain tracks traversing areas where little grows.
+Then, suddenly, we arrive in green, cultivated valleys with meadows, cows and sheep.
+Several time we pass the 2,400 meter mark.
+Whatever the time of year, you enjoy the fresh mountain are and the silence of nature.

 The dates are the days on which we travel.
 We get together in Andorra in the afternoon of the day before our departure, allowing us an early start the next day.
 We end in the afternoon of our last day, thus giving us a total of six full days of travelling.